 Operator: Greetings and welcome to Marriott Vacations Worldwide First Quarter 2018 Earnings Conference Call.
-At this time, all participants are in a listenonly mode.
+At this time, all participants are in a listen-only mode.
 A question-and-answer session will follow this formal presentation.
-If anyone should require Operator assistance during the conference, please press star, zero on your telephone keypad.
-As reminder, this conference is being recorded.
+[Operator Instructions] As a reminder, this conference is being recorded.